 For many years, the State Senate translated the Mobilehome Residency Law (MRL) into Spanish.
 At one time the MRL was also available in Vietnamese.
 The last Spanish translation was done in 2012, and the last Vietnamese translation was done in 2007.
 Over the years, budget cuts have made it impossible to acquire updated translations.
-Since the MRL is in the public domain, communities may translate the MRL for their members.
-NOTE: For 2017, the FAQs will be available in Spanish.
+Since the MRL is in the public domain, communities may translate the MRL for their members

-#27 Do the protections of the MRL apply to all residents in mobilehome parks, or do they only apply to homeowners?
+#27 Do the protections of the MRL apply to all residents in mobilehome parks, or do they only apply tohomeowners?
 Many of the most important provisions of the MRL expressly apply to homeowners only, such as the terms and receipt of written leases (Civil Code §§798.15 and 798.18-798.19.5), amendment procedures for rules and regulations (Civil Code §798.25), fees and charges (Civil Code §§798.30-798.39.5), evictions (Civil Code §§798.55-798.56), and rental qualifications and procedures.
 On the other hand, issues dealing with a "community" of persons often include "residents", such as management entry into mobilehomes or park spaces (Civil Code §798.26), vehicle removal (Civil Code §798.26.5), communications and right to assemble (Civil Code §§798.50-798.52), and abatement of park nuisances, and injunctions for violating park rules (Civil Code §§798.87-798.88).
 Recap: